-- 6. Do one of the following to configure the DNS server: - Select the DNS server interface by selecting interface entries and clicking the arrows to move the entries right or left. - Click Use the following Static DNS IP address and enter the DNS server IP addresses.
+- 6. Do one of the following to configure the DNS server: - Select the DNS server interface: Select interface entries and clicking the arrows to move the entries right or left. - Define a static IP address: Click Use the following Static DNS IP address and enter the DNS server IP addresses.